Skip to content

 Participants will book in via the website.
 They are also required to call you.
 Please do not

-Refer to the Club policies and Leaders kit for guidance on the ‘questions to ask’ when taking bookings (e.g. ensuring participants are aware of appropriate clothing/equipment for the activity).
+Refer to the Club policies for guidance on the "questions to ask" when taking bookings (e.g. ensuring participants are aware of appropriate clothing/equipment for the activity) and they are capable of the activity.
+If you are unsure do not accept them onto your activity but suggest a more suitable activity from the program.

-Contact the events coordinator for log in details to see your bookings.
+Contact the events coordinator or your mentor for log in details to see your bookings.
 Once bookings have closed email participants with details re equipment, car pooling, etc

 Before the event

-Before the actual day, make sure that you have the transport arrangements in hand, and borrow a club first aid kit, map, PLB or GPS if needed.
-All this equipment is kept at Adventure Camping & Apparel.
-Address: 479 Dean St, Albury, NSW, 2640.
-Phone number: (02) 60216200.
+Before the actual day, make sure that you have the transport arrangements in hand, and a first aid kit, map PBL or GPS as needed.
+Please refer to the Members Handbook for information on obtaining these and borrow a club first aid kit, map, PLB or GPS if needed.

-Add.
-Once bookings have closed email participants with details re equipment, car
+Once bookings have closed email participants with details re suitable clothing, equipment, car, pooling, etc

 Leading on the day